jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 > B is referring to the fate of the young soldiers, and how they suffer explicitly for the benefit of the Consuls and Moebius.

-> ...And why *did* K leave a body behind, but other Consuls don't?
-Well... the real-world reason is that they had to unmask K, but unmasking every other Consul would get repetitive and require many unique faces to be modeled.
-In-game though, a notable difference is that K's Flame Clock was destroyed *before* he died; for pretty much every Flame Clock destroyed after that, the Consul is defeated beforehand.
+> It *is* a bit curious that B disappeared very quickly, while K's corpse stuck around long enough to debate over.
+But it can basically be chalked up to what best served the storytelling: they had to unmask K, but unmasking every other Consul would get repetitive (and require many unique faces to be modeled by the developers).

 ----